- 4 large eggs, separated

 - In a small saucepan, melt butter and chocolate over low heat, stirring constantly.
 Remove from heat; cool slightly.
 In a large bowl, beat egg yolks on high speed 3 minutes or until slightly thickened.
 Gradually add 1/3 cup sugar, beating until thick and lemon-colored.
 Beat in baby food, vanilla and chocolate mixture.

 - With clean beaters, beat egg whites on medium until soft peaks form.
 Gradually add remaining sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until stiff glossy peaks form.
 Fold a fourth of the whites into chocolate mixture, then fold in remaining whites.

 - Pour into prepared pan.
 Bake 30-35 minutes or until a toothpick inserted in center comes out with moist crumbs.
 Cool on a wire rack 20 minutes.
 Loosen sides from pan with a knife; remove rim from pan.
 Cool cake completely.
-Dust with cocoa and confectioners’ sugar before serving.
+Dust with confectioners’ sugar before serving.
 Yield: 12 servings.